3-K

 3-K Seat Types

-There are three 3-K seat types: School Day, Extended Day and Year, and Head Start.
-A 3-K program may offer one, two, or all three of these seat types.
-You can learn which programs offer which seat types in MySchools.
-Different seat types have different eligibilities, so check to make sure you are applying to the seat type(s) you want and are likely eligible for.
+Within the four settings for 3-K there are three 3-K seat types: School Day, Extended Day and Year, and Head Start.
+A 3-K site may offer one, two, or all three of these seat types, which vary in terms of hours and eligibility requirements.
+You can learn which sites offer which seat types in MySchools.
+Seat types have different eligibilities, so check to make sure you are applying to the seat type(s) you want and are likely eligible for.

-• School Day seats are open to all NYC children born in 2020.
-These seats are free and provide early care and education for 6 hours and 20 minutes per day during the school year, typically from September to June.
+• School Day seats are open to all NYC children.
+These seats are free and provide care and learning for 6 hours and 20 minutes per day during the school year, typically from September to June.
+All 3-K settings offer this seat type.

 • Extended Day and Year seats are free or low cost and provide care for up to 10 hours of early care and education a day, year-round, including the summer.
 Eligibility for these seats is based on family income and needs.
-If you receive an offer to an Extended Day and Year seat, you will need to confirm your child’s eligibility by completing a Child Care application.
+If you receive an offer to an Extended Day and Year seat, you will need to confirm your child’s eligibility by completing a Child Care application, which you can find on MyCity.
+NYCEECs and Family Child Care settings offer this seat type.

 Visit Programs' Websites and Attend Open Houses